 - You should know the value of accurate voltage for a circuit before measurement of any inaccurate value.

-- In the below figure schematically for 2 stage amplifier circuits shown which we have discussed in multistage article with the detailed.
+- In the below figure schematically for 2 stage amplifier circuits shown which we have discussed in multistage article with the detail.

 Troubleshooting Procedure